Search dashboard

 Average order value influenced by searches chart

-The Average order value influenced by searches chart displays the average revenue per transaction influenced by Coveo-powered searches, within the chosen filters.
+The Average order value influenced by searches chart displays the average revenue per transaction influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.

 The line graph delineates the variance of the average over a specific period of time.

-How’s the average order value influenced by searches calculated?
+How is the average order value influenced by chart-name calculated?

-Dividing the sum of the total revenue attributed to Coveo searches by the total number of transactions attributed to Coveo searches.
+The sum of the total revenue attributed to Coveo searches, divided by the total number of transactions attributed to Coveo searches.

 Average clickthrough rate chart

-The Average clickthrough rate chart displays the ratio between the percentage of search events influenced by Coveo searches that were followed by at least one related click event out of the total number of search events influenced by Coveo searches, within the chosen filters.
+The Average clickthrough rate chart displays the ratio between the number of search events influenced by Coveo-powered searches (coming from the search bar) that were followed by at least one related click event, out of the total number of search events influenced by Coveo-powered searches, within the chosen filters.

-The line graph delineates the variance of the clickthrough rate over a specific period of time.
+The line graph delineates the variance of the average clickthrough rate over a specific period of time.

 Average click rank chart

-The Average click rank chart displays the average position of a product when customers have clicked or interacted with it following a Coveo search, within the chosen filters.
+The Average click rank chart displays the average position of a product when customers have clicked or interacted with it following a Coveo-powered search (coming from the search bar), within the chosen filters.

 The line graph delineates the variance of the average click rank over a specific period of time.